bobgru/nonsense/TUTORIAL.md

 * [Module declaration][module]
 * [Libraries from Hackage and the Haskell Platform][imports]
 * [Function definition, the function application operator `$`, and the `IO` monad][main]
-* [Point-free composition of higher-order functions, currying, and functors][renderTree]
+* [Point-free composition of higher-order functions, partial application, and functors][renderTree]
 * [Tuples][buildTree]
 * [Point-wise function definition, pattern matching and arrays][drawBranch]
 * [Guards][guards]